-The 2004 pamphlets will include statements of 200 words in length.
+The 2006 pamphlets will include statements of 200 words in length.
 The Commission will allow candidates to submit separate statements for the primary and general election pamphlets.
 New statements will be accepted for the general election pamphlet.
 If a statement is not submitted for the primary election pamphlet, and a candidate wins the primary election, the candidate may submit a statement for the general election pamphlet.
-If a candidate submits a statement for the primary election pamphlet, the statement from the primary election pamphlet will be used for the general election pamphlet.
+If a candidate submits a statement for the primary election pamphlet and does not submit a new statement for the general election pamphlet, the statement from the primary election pamphlet will be used for the general election pamphlet.